Tír na nÓg (band): Formation of the band

 Sonny Condell came from Newtownmountkennedy in the Wicklow Hills.
 His early musical influences were mainly classical music.
 Before Tír na nÓg were formed, he played with cousin John Roberts as Tramcarr 88.
-They recorded one single before the break-up of the band.
+They released one single before the break-up of the band.

 Leo O'Kelly came from Carlow.
 He was influenced by heavy rock, including Jimi Hendrix, The Velvet Underground and The Doors.
 Before the formation of Tír na nÓg he played in several bands starting with local Carlow beat group The Word before joining The Tropical Showband and Emmet Spiceland, with whom he toured.

 O'Kelly and Condell met in Dublin in 1969 and discovered a shared ambition to be singer-songwriters.
 They started playing together, taking the name Tír na nÓg from Celtic mythology, and writing a song of the same name, which recounts the legend of Tír na nÓg.
 They travelled to London and began touring the folk clubs, and secured a recording deal with Chrysalis Records.